MyPureCloud/developer-center-blog/source/2021-03-31-Q1-Retro/index.html.md

 |[Genesys Cloud CLI](/api/rest/command-line-interface/)|The Genesys Cloud CLI lets you perform administrative, ad-hoc queries and bulk changes from the command-line.
 Written in Go, it allows you to install the CLI as a single-binary (no dependencies) easily within Windows, Linux and OS X |
 |[CLI Recipes](https://github.com/MyPureCloud/quick-hits-cli)|A GitHub repository containing recipes for the Genesys Cloud CLI|
 |Developer Center V2|__Coming soon__.
 We are within weeks of delivering a new Developer Center experience that will include some new UI capabilities, the foundations for a better search and in many cases a new look and feel. |
 |Logging capabilities|__Coming soon__.
 The SDK team has been building a more consistent logging experience across all of our SDKs so that developers can more easily (and consistently) log what is being executed in our SDKs.
-These new logging capabilities will make it easier for developers to provide the Developer Engagement and support teams more context on when errors are encountered while coding with our SDKs.
+These new logging capabilities will make it easier for developers to provide the Developer Engagement and support teams more context when errors are encountered while coding with our SDKs.

 # What's coming next
 This is only the beginning of the year!
 For the rest of the year, the Developer Engagement team has a large number of projects in the works, including: